Jerusalem

 Jerusalem: How to Visit One of the Most Complicated Cities on Earth

-The Old City of Jerusalem covers about one square kilometre and is divided into the Jewish, Christian, Muslim, and Armenian quarters, separated by lanes and markets that have been trading since the Byzantine period.
+The Old City covers about one square kilometre divided into four quarters: Jewish, Christian, Muslim, and Armenian.
+The lanes have been trading since the Byzantine period.

-Western Wall is directly below Temple Mount on the west side - the retaining wall of the Second Temple platform and the holiest site at which Jews can pray.
-The plaza in front is divided into men’s and women’s sections.
-Entry is free.
-Men need a head covering; kippot are available at the entrance.
-The tunnels beneath the Western Wall (separate ticket, must be pre-booked at thekotel.org) extend along the full length of the ancient wall and are one of the best archaeology tours in the city.
+Western Wall is the retaining wall of the Temple platform, the holiest site at which Jews can pray.
+Open 24 hours.
+The plaza divides into men’s and women’s sections; men need a head covering (paper kippot provided).
+The Western Wall Tunnels (separate ticket, pre-book at thekotel.org) extend along the full length of the ancient wall beneath the current city.

-Mahane Yehuda Market (the Shuk) is the main fruit, vegetable, meat, and spice market of West Jerusalem, about fifteen minutes walk from the Old City walls.
-On Thursday evenings and Friday mornings before Shabbat it is at peak activity.
-The market converts in the evening to a bar and restaurant area popular with locals.
-This is the best food shopping in the city and genuinely lively.
+Mahane Yehuda Market (the Shuk) in West Jerusalem is the main produce and food market, 15 minutes from the Old City walls.
+Thursday evenings and Friday mornings before Shabbat are at peak activity.
+On weekday evenings the market converts to a bar and restaurant area.
+This is the best food destination in the city.

 Beyond the Old City